r-simmer/simmer/README.md

 ![plot of chunk unnamed-chunk-10](./README_files/figure-html/unnamed-chunk-10.png)

 In the above graph, the individual lines are all seperate replications.
 A smooth line is drawn over them to get a sense of the *'average'* utilization.
+You can also see here that the ```until``` time of 120 was most likely lower than the unrestricted run time of the simulation.
 It is also possible to get a graph about a specific replication by simply specifying the replication number.
 In the example below the 6th replication is shown.

 ```r